-Once you have received your confirmation email stating your registration fee has been set, you will return to the registry at, njmmp.nj.gov, and select the option on the left hand side that says ‘Payment’.
-You will then have to enter your information including reference number and submit.
+Once you have received your confirmation email stating that your registration fee has been set, you will return to the registry at https://njmmp.nj.gov/, and select the "Payment" option on the left hand side.
+You will then have to submit your information, including your reference number.
 Follow the instructions to proceed with your payment.

 What are the fee requirements for legal guardians and minor patients?

 Designation as a legal guardian for a qualified minor patient exempts you from the application fee.
-The required fee for a qualified minor patient is $200; however, if the legal guardian or minor patient can provide proof of enrollment in one of the approved government assistance programs, the minor patient may qualify for the twenty ($20.00) dollar reduced application fee.
+The required fee for a minor patient is $100; however, if the guardian qualifies for a reduced registration fee, the minor patient would also qualify for the reduced fee.
+Minor patients may have up to two caregivers.

 Will my application be confidential?

-A Patient’s application will only be available to your registered physician, the NJMMP staff, and ATC personnel.
+A patient’s application will only be available to the patient's registered physician, the NJMMP staff, and ATC personnel.

 I’m under the age of 18 and have a listed debilitating disease.
 Can I register?

-Patients under the age of 18 that suffer from a debilitating medical condition are considered minor patients and may register with the New Jersey Medicinal Marijuana Program (MMP).
-Minor patients are required to have a legal custodian assume responsibility as their caregiver until they are 18 years of age.
+Patients under the age of 18 who suffer from an approved debilitating condition are considered minor patients and may register with the Medicinal Marijuana Program (MMP).
+Minor patients are required to have a legal guardian assume responsibility as their designated caregiver until they are 18 years of age.
 Up to two caregivers may be registered per patient.
 Once a patient reaches the age of 18, they will need to re-register as an adult.
 The patient’s approved MMP physician is required by the Department of Health to complete a minor attestation.
 This requires written confirmation from both a psychiatrist and a physician trained in the care of pediatric patients.

 Where do I find a doctor who has been approved by the MMP?